ahkabir48/xbow-boxbot/README.md

 # X-Bow BoxBot
-A _functional_ and _wirelessly controlled_ cardboard robot x-bow built for BoxBots 2025.
+A _functional_ and _wirelessly controlled_ cardboard robot x-bow built for BoxBots 2025 (4th Place).

 **The idea**